chetanchawla/Intro-to-Astro-2020/README.md

 # Intro-to-Astro-2020
-The repositry contains my code submissions and assignments from Intro To Astro 2020 course by Howard Isaacson.
+The repositry contains my code submissions and assignments from [Intro To Astro 2020 course by Howard Isaacson](https://github.com/howardisaacson/Intro-to-Astro-2020)